 I was thinking about Phil the other day and it got me thinking about my husband.
 Phillip was so much like his dad….it was one of the things I loved best about him because Paul is such a great guy.
 There are so many things that I love about him.
 We will be married 26

+Emma’s Jaw before Surgery.
 Five years ago I was talking to our youngest daughter, Emma, and she threw her head back and laughed.
 In that moment I felt sheer terror.
 When she tipped her head back I was able to see an awkwardly grown jawbone jutting out the wrong way.
-I wasn’t sure what it all meant but it
+I wasn’t sure what it

 25 Years of Marriage My husband Paul and I just celebrated our 25th wedding anniversary on the 22 of November, 2014.
 We went away for a few days and stayed in a cabin.
 We worked, ate, drank and relaxed.
 We went thrift store shopping and antique shopping and tried a few restaurants.
 It was a